0xVasconcelos/TidalAPI/README.md

 ## About

-Node.js TIDAL API, use TIDAL Web API simply using this API ;)
+node.js TIDAL API.
+Use the TIDAL Web API simply using this module ;)

 Created by [Lucas Vasconcelos](https://github.com/lucaslg26)